cardin-higley-lab/CBASS/README.md

 ### Matlab
 The method has been developed primarily in Matlab 2018b.
 It should work on any posterior version.
 Matlab can be downloaded [here](https://www.mathworks.com/products/matlab.html).
 ### Python
 The method has been developed with [Python 3.9.7](https://www.python.org/downloads/), but the current CBASS implementation has been tested with Python versions 3.7 or newer.
 For easier setup, we strongly recommend the use of [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html) to manage packages.
-For instrcutions on how to setup the conda enviroment, see the [instructions](#setting-up-conda-environment-for-optional-plot) below.
+For instructions on how to setup the conda enviroment, see the [instructions](#setting-up-conda-environment-for-optional-plot) below.

 ## Getting started
 ### Matlab